islamghany/rtmb/README.md

   - **Description:**

-    - The client sends a `PING` to the server to check if the connection is still alive.
+    - PING/PONG implement a simple keep-alive mechanism to ensure the client is still connected it will send a PING to the client every amount of time and expect a PONG in return within a certain time frame.

-    - The server should respond with a `PONG`.
+    - If the client does not respond with PONG, the connection will be closed

 - **PONG**